faithcure/nuke_node_operator/README.md

 - See performance profiling features such as processor and ram to use.
 - Performance timers features.

-... and more to be published very soon.
-I will also consider any requests you want to add.
+<br>I will also consider any requests you want to add.
-Thank you for your interest.
+<br>Thank you for your interest.
-This script will you make your job little bit easer.
+<br>This script will you make your job little bit easer.

 HOW TO INSTALL
 ---